sumanthhh17/Mindtrack/README.md

-🧠 MindTrack – Your Mental Health Companionn
+🧠 MindTrack – Your Mental Health Companion

 MindTrack is a beautifully designed, full-featured mental wellness tracker built with React and Tailwind CSS.
 It empowers users to reflect on their emotions daily, identify trends, and gain actionable insights — all within a calming and intuitive interface.